SUSE/machinery/man/machinery-build.1.md

 ### BUILD SUPPORT MATRIX

-Machinery supports building x86_64 images on x86_64 systems.
+Machinery only supports building x86_64 images on x86_64 systems.

 The following combinations of build hosts and targets are supported: